Jean-MarcHarvengt/hyperpetpico/README.md

   * put "myprogram.prg"       => will run the program immediately
   * put "myprogram.prg" reset => will reset the PET emulation
   * put "myprogram.prg" key   => will simulate a key press (space key)

+## Connect over USB to the HyperPET pico standalone module (pico2)
+connect pico2 USB micro to PC via USB (use a data cable, same as when you program the pico2) Use "vkey" application (in tools) to simulate keyboard and transfer programs

 ## Hardware modification
 * this is required to allow the CPU to read the memory range $9000-$FFFF on the bus expansion and not only $9000-$9fff